 The Different Types of Diaper Bags

 There are a few different types of diaper bags available.
-The first thing you should do is decide which type of diaper bag will work best for you.
+The first thing you should do is decide which type will work best for you.
 Here is a list of the different types of diaper bags available.

 Backpack Diaper Bags

-Backpack diaper bags are worn on the back, and the weight is distributed evenly across both shoulders, they can be great for those with back problems when compared to other types of bags..
+Since they’re worn on the back, and the weight is distributed evenly across both shoulders, they can be great for those with back problems when compared to other types of bags..

-While backpack diaper bags are probably the most versatile type of diaper bag, they generally aren’t the most stylish.
-However, if you’re going for functionality over aesthetics, you really can’t go wrong with a backpack-style diaper bag.
+If you’re looking for versatility, these are probably the best type of diaper bag, but they generally aren’t the most stylish.
+However, if you’re going for functionality over aesthetics, you really can’t go wrong with one.

 Tote Diaper Bags

-Some tote diaper bags have removable/adjustable straps, letting you turn it into a backpack diaper bag or a messenger bag.
+Some totes have removable/adjustable straps, letting you turn it into a backpack diaper bag or a messenger bag.